akuity/kargo/docs/docs/30-how-to-guides/20-managing-credentials.md

 :::info
-Support for authentication to ACR repositories using workload identity, on par with Kargo's support for ECR and Google Artifact Registry is likely to be included in a future release of Kargo.
+Support for authentication to ACR repositories using workload identity, on par with Kargo's support for ECR and Google Artifact Registry, is likely to be included in a future release of Kargo.
 :::